sinch/docs/docs/voice/voice-for-android-cloud/voice-android-cloud-push-notifications.md

 The application may receive incoming calls only when:

-- the application is in the foreground AND listening on active connection;
+- the application is in the foreground AND listening on active connection.
 - the application is registered to receive incoming calls via the Push Notifications via _SinchClient_ capabilities, or, better, using `UserController.registerUser()` API (see [UserController](doc:voice-android-cloud-user-controller)).

 When an application is not running, or the `Active Connection` feature is not enabled, the user must be notified of an incoming call by a push notification.